Indian Armed Forces: Cruise missile defence

-Defending against an attack by a cruise missile on the other hand is similar to tackling low-flying manned aircraft and hence most methods of aircraft defence can be used for a cruise missile defence system.
-To ward off the threats of nuclear-tipped cruise missile attack India has a new missile defence programme which will be focused solely on intercepting cruise missiles.
+Defending against an attack by a cruise missile, on the other hand, is similar to tackling low-flying manned aircraft, and hence most methods of aircraft defence can be used for a cruise missile defence system.
+To ward off the threats of nuclear-tipped cruise missile attack, India has a new missile defence programme which will be focused solely on intercepting cruise missiles.
 The technological breakthrough has been created with an AAD missile.

 DRDO Chief, Dr. V K Saraswat stated in an interview: "Our studies have indicated that this AAD will be able to handle a cruise missile intercept."

-Furthermore, India is acquiring airborne radars like AWACS to ensure detection of cruise missiles in order to stay on top of the threat.
+Furthermore, India is acquiring airborne radars like AWACS to ensure detection of cruise missiles to stay on top of the threat.
 Barak-8 is a long-range anti-air and anti-missile naval defence system being developed jointly by Israel Aerospace Industries (IAI) and the Defence Research and Development Organisation (DRDO) of India.
 The Indian Army is considering the induction of a variant of the Barak 8 missile to meet its requirement for a medium-range surface-to-air air defence missile.
-The naval version of this missile has the capability to intercept incoming enemy cruise missiles and combat jets targeting its warships at sea.
+The naval version of this missile can intercept incoming enemy cruise missiles and combat jets targeting its warships at sea.
 It would also be inducted into the Indian Air Force, followed by the Army.
 Recently developed, India's Akash missile defence system also has the capability to "neutralise aerial targets like fighter jets, cruise missiles and air-to-surface missiles".
 Both the Barak-8 and the Akash missile defence systems can engage multiple targets simultaneously during saturation attacks.

 On 17 November 2010, in an interview Rafael's vice-president Mr. Lova Drori confirmed that the David's Sling system has been offered to the Indian Armed Forces.
 This system is further designed to distinguish between decoys and the actual warhead of a missile.